BabyManisha/web-meta-json/README.md

     });
     ```

-4. #v2.0.0 - Call the `ExtractData` function in `WebMetaJson` and send the raw html data as a first param and url(example: https://babymanisha.com) as a second parameter (optional), which will return JSON as output.
+4. #v2.0.0 - Call the `ExtractData` function in `WebMetaJson` and send the raw html data as a first param and URL(example: https://babymanisha.com) as a second parameter (optional), which will return JSON as output.
     ```
     const htmlData = `
     <!DOCTYPE html>